ovh/docs/pages/web/web-paas/development-ssh/guide.en-sg.md

 > Make note of the location of your public key, you're going to need that in the next section.
 >

-### Add the SSH key to your WebPaaS account
+### Add the SSH key to your WebPaas account

 1\.
 First off, you'll need to copy your public key to the clipboard.

 2\.
-Click on the user profile in [webpaas console](https://eu.console.webpaas.ovhcloud.com/) and click on Account.
+Head over to your user account page on [the Web PaaS Accounts page](https://accounts.platform.sh/user) and navigate to the `Account Settings` tab.

 3\.
 In the left side-bar, select `SSH keys`.